 Also: Prost!, Dark Horse

-Bad Dog Tavern in Lincoln Square, erstwhile hub to Tennessee Volunteers fans and Titans junkies by extension, recently closed shop, leaving this squad the homeless outlier on this list.
-Head to a giant sports bar with NFL Sunday Ticket, like Joe's Bar for some friendly rivalry with the above.Read more
+Bad Dog Tavern in Lincoln Square, erstwhile hub to Tennessee Volunteers fans and Titans junkies by extension, closed, leaving this squad the homeless outlier on this list.
+Head to a giant sports bar with NFL Sunday Ticket, like Joe's Bar, for some friendly rivalry with the above.Read more

 Every Irish bar in the city claims maximum authenticity, but this one has the goods to prove it: The vibe is a nice mix of traditional and contemporary Irish pub culture, the bar was designed and built in Ireland, and most of the waitstaff are real live Irish folks (or just really good at faking accents).
 Unsurprisingly, then, it's a Notre Dame bar, but on Sundays out comes the orange and blue for Denver.Read more